 If you’re interested in submitting an expression of interest:

 - Sign up for a 1:1 inquiry meeting with Jackie Statum Allen or Eileen Briggs.
-Inquiry meetings will begin after April 20, and we ask that you please watch the informational webinar before your 1:1 meeting.
+We ask that you please watch the informational webinar before your 1:1 meeting.

 - Submit your expression of interest and any supporting attachments through our web portal.
 Submissions are due by Thursday, July 22, 2021 at noon Central.
 We encourage you submit before the deadline, just in case of any technical difficulties or internet disruptions.